 In England, any photograph with a hammer price of 6,000 pounds sterling or more or with manuscript writing (such as letters, lengthy notes, etc.) requires a license.
 Sotheby’s has (largely due to a former licensing bureaucrat who headed up their U.S. shipping area, but who has mercifully since left) interpreted the latter part of this regulation to mean that any photography with writing of any kind even a signature or brief notation needs a license before release.

 Fortunately, both Christie’s shipping department and I do not agree with Sotheby’s overly strict reading of the regulation.
 You can still expect to be subject to it at Sotheby’s, although after arguing about it recently with their shipping department, I was able to get them to reconsider their decisions on most of my items.

-Likewise in France, any photograph with a hammer price of over 13,000 euros or more requires a specific passport number before release and licensing.
+Likewise in France, any photograph (or even a lot with multiple photographs) with a hammer price of over 15,000 euros or more requires a specific passport number before release and licensing.

 The licensing process usually takes from one to three months (the auction house shipping departments will often tell you a few weeks; don’t believe them), although I had one item that took nearly six months of protracted negotiations with the British Library.
 The reviewing institution can throw the process to a committee if you don’t agree with them.
 This is a process that can add up to a year to your wait.

 While the auction houses and their shippers (or in France, the experts themselves are the best bet) will assist you in this process, they won’t be able to speed it up for you.

 The licensing process allows a nation’s institutions to review the item and determine if the image should remain in the country.
 It is very rare that an item is not granted a license eventually, but it does happen on occasion.
 The institution involved must then completely reimburse you for the cost of the item (the auction or your purchase price), but not the value to you.